 A heavy caseload does not generally excuse or mitigate an attorney's failure to perform diligently and competently.
 Blair v.
 State Bar (1989) 49 Cal.3d 762, 780 [263 Cal.Rptr.
 641]; Carter v.
-State Bar (1988) 44 Cal.3d 1091, 1101 [245 Cal.Rptr.628] ["[O]ffice workload and scheduling problems do not generally serve to substantially mitigate misconduct."]; see also ABA Model Rule 1.3, Comment [2] ["A lawyer's workload must be controlled so that each matter can be handled competently."].
+State Bar (1988) 44 Cal.3d 1091, 1101 [245 Cal.Rptr.628] ["Office workload and scheduling problems do not generally serve to substantially mitigate misconduct."]; see also ABA Model Rule 1.3, Comment [2] ["A lawyer's workload must be controlled so that each matter can be handled competently."].

-[&]quot;[E]ven in the face of serious personal problems, an attorney has a professional responsibility to fulfill his duties to his clients or to make appropriate arrangements to protect his clients' interests."
+&quot;Even in the face of serious personal problems, an attorney has a professional responsibility to fulfill his duties to his clients or to make appropriate arrangements to protect his clients' interests."
 Smith v.
 State Bar (1985) 38 Cal.3d 525, 540 [213 Cal.Rptr.
 236]; Gary v.
 State Bar (1988) 44 Cal.3d 820, 824 [244 Cal.Rptr.
 482] - alcohol problem; Snyder v.
 State Bar (1976) 18 Cal.3d 286, 293 [133 Cal.Rptr.
 864] - mental and emotional strain.
 However, serious personal problems, including marital difficulties or financial pressures, can interfere with the attorney's performance of his or her professional responsibilities and result in a violation of the lawyer's duty of competence under rule 1.1, and could mandate withdrawal under rule 1.16(a)(3).
 Tuft et. al, Cal.
 Practice Guide: Professional Responsibility (The Rutter Group 2019) Ch.
 6-A Sources Duty of Competence.

-copies of significant documents when necessary to keep the client so informed.10 Rule 1.4(a)(3).
-What constitutes a "significant development" depends on the purpose of the representation, the sophistication of the client, client expectations, and other relevant factors.
+Rule 1.4(a)(3) and Business and Professions Code section 6068(m) require lawyers to keep their clients reasonably informed about significant developments relating to the representation, which includes promptly complying with reasonable requests for information and copies of significant documents when necessary to keep the client so informed.
+Rule 1.4(a)(3).
+What constitutes a "significant development" depends on the purpose of the representation, the sophistication of the client, client expectations and other relevant factors.
 Rule 1.4, Comment [1].

 Rule 1.4.1 and Business and Professions Code section 6103.5 both require a lawyer to promptly communicate to the client all amounts, terms, and conditions of any written offer of settlement made to the client.
 Further, an error potentially giving rise to a legal malpractice claim, which could include the failure to communicate a settlement offer to client, is a significant development and creates a conflict relating to the representation that must be communicated.
 Rule 1.4(a)(3); see also Cal.
 State Bar Formal Opn.
-No. 2019-197 (discussing duty to communicate a lawyer's error).
+No. 2019-197 [discussing duty to communicate a lawyer's error].

-Here, Impaired Lawyer has failed to communicate the opposing party's written settlement offer to Client before it expired in violation of rules 1.4(a)(2) and 1.4.1(a)(2), and Business and Professions Code section 6103.5(a), and continues to refuse to do so.
+Here, Impaired Lawyer has failed to communicate the opposing party's written settlement offer to Client before it expired in violation of rules 1.4(a)(2), 1.4.1(a)(2), and Business and Professions Code section 6103.5(a), and continues to refuse to do so.
 The facts also demonstrate a pattern of conduct in which Impaired Lawyer has repeatedly ignored Client's reasonable requests for information in violation of rule 1.4(a)(3).
-Finally, Impaired Lawyer has barred any communication with Client about Impaired Lawyer's own ability to continue to represent Client effectively, even though that issue would clearly be significant to Client.
+Finally, Impaired Lawyer has barred any communication with Client about Impaired Lawyer's own ability to continue to represent Client effectively, although that issue would clearly be significant to Client.
 These ongoing violations may cause harm to Client.
 However, Impaired Lawyer does not acknowledge these mistakes, let alone appreciate their potential impact on Client and Client's matter.